 If spouses are employed by the District, they may together take only 12-weeks for FMLA leaves when the reason for the leave is 1 or 2, above, or to care for a parent with a serious health condition, or a combined total of 26 weeks for item 6 above.

 An employee may be permitted to work on an intermittent or reduced-leave schedule in accordance with federal rules.

 Eligibility

-To be eligible for FMLA leave, an employee must be employed at a worksite where at least 50 employees are employed within 75 miles.
-In addition, one of the following provisions must describe the employee:
+To be eligible for FMLA leave, both of the following provisions must describe the employee: